|

 Principles of Combat

-Rather than simply being a random collection of different techniques Shinseido
+Rather than simply being a random collection of different techniques Shinseido embraces a number of core principles.

-most, if not all, of these principles.
-Our core principles include:
+Any Shinseido technique should use most, if not all, of these principles.

-it easier to control their movements and avoid being struck yourself.
+- Sticking - keeping in contact with the assailant makes it easier to control their movements and avoid being struck yourself.

 This is due to the body’s natural ‘proprioceptive’ abilities (ie. your inbuilt ability to know where every part of your body is in relation to the other parts.